I first learned about

 latices they have negative Poisson's ratio: When you stretch them in

-one direction, they do not, as ordinary materials, contract n the other
+one direction, they do not, as ordinary materials, contract in the

 directions, but expand.
 This property is called 'auxetic'.